Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: Nash Equilibria

 Fig.~\ref{fig:equivalentBlock} provides an illustration for the equivalent formulation.
 The aim is to characterize $\tilde{\gamma}^e(\boldsymbol{t})$ as well as $\gamma^{d_{\boldsymbol{T}}}(\boldsymbol{z})$ at a Nash equilibrium.
 Since the proposed transformation is invertible, the problem in the transform domain is equivalent to the original problem.

-Next, we express the objective function of each player in terms of the parameters in the transformed coordinate system.
+Next, we express the objective function of each player in terms of the random variables in the transformed coordinate system.
 The objective function of the sender can be written as

 where the first equation is obtained from \eqref{eq:objEnc} and \eqref{eq:defS}, the second equation is based on \eqref{eq:defT} and \eqref{eq:defSEstimate}, and $\{\lambda_i\}_{i=1}^n$ are the eigenvalues of $W$ which satisfy $\lambda_i>0$ for $i=1,\dots,\ySize$ and $\lambda_i<0$ for $i=\ySize+1,\dots,n$.
-Similarly, if we express the objective function of the receiver in terms of the parameters in the introduced coordinate system, we get
+Similarly, if we express the objective function of the receiver in terms of the random variables in the introduced coordinate system, we get